Princeton-CDH/winthrop-django/README.rst

     pip install -r dev-requirements.txt

-Then build documentation using the customized make file in the `docs` directory::
+Then build documentation using the customized make file in the `sphinx-docs` directory::

-    cd docs
+    cd sphinx-docs
-    make html
+    make docs

+The documentation will be available in the directory 'docs'.

 You can also view documentation for the current master branch `on GitHub Pages <https://princeton-cdh.github.io/winthrop-django/>`__